-In the case of proposals with localised impact, or schemes previously presented at a formal review, a chair's review may be arranged to provide advice on the quality of proposals.
+For schemes with more localised impact, or for some previously reviewed schemes, a chair's review may be arranged to provide advice on the quality of proposals.

-Planning and design officers will be invited, but other stakeholders will not normally attend.
+Planning officers will be invited, but other stakeholders will not normally attend.
 However, the planning case officer may brief the panel on any comments made by other stakeholders.

-For schemes that are the subject of a current planning application, the presentation should be based on the submitted drawings and documents.
+For schemes that are the subject of a current planning application, the presentation should be based on the submitted drawings and documents, either as paper copies or as a pdf or PowerPoint.
 At least one paper copy of the presentation should be provided, for ease of reference during the panel discussion.